Questions & Answers

 Q- Can I buy similar properties in other areas of the UK with the same management and guaranteed rent deal?

 No. These properties are located in selected areas of the North West and the North East, where prices are low and rental demand is high – so these are the best for investment.
 We do not offer properties in other areas, as the risks are higher for both you and us due to the lower investment returns.
-Also, due to the popularity of these properties, we have our own management teams in the North West and do not have to rely on third parties – so we can keep our costs low and also be 100% directly accountable to our clients.
+Also, due to the popularity of these properties, we have our own management teams in the North West and North East and do not have to rely on third parties – so we can keep our costs low and also be 100% directly accountable to our clients.

 Q-Should I buy the property Jointly with My Spouse or Child?